Marino Zanatta

 Marino Zanatta (born 8 February 1947) is a retired Italian professional basketball player.
 In 2014, he was inducted into the Italian Basketball Hall of Fame.

 Professional career

 Zanatta was a four time EuroLeague champion (1972, 1973, 1975, 1976).

-Italian national team
+National team career

 Zanatta was a part of the senior Italian national basketball teams that won bronze medals at the 1971 EuroBasket, and the 1975 EuroBasket.
 He also competed at the 1972 Summer Olympic Games, and the 1976 Summer Olympic Games, finishing in fourth and fifth place, respectively.